oasis-tcs/sarif-spec/Workflow.md

 1. The Editors will make all changes in the change draft, with change tracking enabled.

+1. The Editors will inform the TC of the location of the change draft, and will invite comments on the draft in the associated GitHub issue.

 1. When an issue is ready for final approval, the Editors will:

     1. Label the issue `ready-for-approval`.